FranklinArruda/credentials-keeper-desktop-app/README.md

 - Simple menu structure with an "About" option that opens a separate window providing version information, author details, and contact information.

-### 4. Generate PDF
+### 4. Generate CSV

-- Utilizes the `pdfmake` library for generating PDFs.
+- Utilizes the `csv-parser` and `csv-writer`library for generating CSVs.
-- Capable of creating PDF documents for both the Credentials System and Phone System.
+- Capable of creating CSV documents for both the Credentials System and Phone System.

 ### 5. Copy to Clipboard